Fable95/ProgressiveEuklid/README.md

 # ProgressiveEuklid
-Progressive web application for the euclidian algorithm.
+Progressive web application for the extended euclidian algorithm.